Seeking Physics in Diffusion Noise: Probing Analysis

-Post-hoc inference-time selection methods (e.g., Best-of-$N$) can improve physical plausibility by sampling multiple videos and choosing the best, but the benefit comes with a prohibitive cost: the compute scales linearly with $N$ \emph{full} denoising runs.
-Without a reliable intermediate signal, selection can only be performed \emph{after} decoding complete videos, making physics-aware search expensive and limiting $N$ in practice~\cite{baraldi2025verifier}.
-This motivates a key question: \emph{does a frozen video diffusion model already encode physical knowledge in its intermediate denoising representations?} If such a signal is present early enough, we could score and prune trajectories \emph{before} completion, \emph{opportunistically} turning post-hoc selection into a more compute-efficient procedure.
-In this section, we investigate when and where physical knowledge emerges along the denoising process, laying the foundation for our accelerated trajectory selection in Sec.~\ref{sec:method}.
+Post-hoc selection methods (\eg, Best-of-$N$) improve physical plausibility by sampling multiple videos and choosing the best, but compute scales linearly with $N$ \emph{full} denoising runs: without a reliable intermediate signal, selection can only happen \emph{after} decoding~\cite{baraldi2025verifier}.
+We therefore ask when and where physical knowledge emerges along denoising.